 On any ornamental flowering tree, the blossoms will be very tender to cold.
 It is no different for a dogwood tree’s flowers.
 A cold snap in early spring can kill all of the blossoms but leave the rest of the tree looking healthy.
 Also, if your dogwood tree variety is not suited to your area, it may not be able to produce flowers due to the cold weather.

 Lack of Water

-If a dogwood tree does not get enough water, the dogwood tree may not bloom.
-Make sure that your dogwood tree gets at least 1 inch of water a week.
+If a dogwood tree does not get enough water, it may not bloom.
+Make sure that your dogwood tree gets at least 1 inch (2.5 cm.) of water a week.
 If it does not get this much water a week from rainfall, supplement with a deep watering from the hose that extends to the edges of the canopy of the tree.

 The point of having a flowering dogwood tree in your yard is to see the dogwood tree flower in the spring.
 Making sure that your dogwood tree is getting the type of care it needs is the key to fixing a dogwood tree that will not bloom.